From “belly covers” to the Victoria’s Secret Fashion Show, here’s how the evolution of Chinese underwear reflected cultural attitudes

 This business move, at least, was more tactful than the plastic surgery clinic which categorized parking spaces by bra cup size, generating more than a little mirth and outrage.

 Not all recent projects have created an impression of half-baked get rich-rich-quick schemes, however.
 In a far more artful presentation, the People’s Daily early this year reported on the work of artist and jeweler Quan Qingsong, who created a wearable bra sculpture made entirely of jade and gemstones, a project that took over three years.

 The use of jade put a distinctively Chinese stamp on this piece of lingerie, though arguably, the most visible example of China’s role in the global lingerie market comes, somewhat ironically, from an American import: the Victoria’s Secret Fashion Show, the dominant event in the global lingerie market.
-Over the last decade, it had become common practice to include Chinese fashion models such as He Sui and Liu Wen on the catwalk, as the company eyed the rapid growth and gains to be made in China.
+Over the last decade, it has become common practice to include Chinese fashion models such as He Sui and Liu Wen on the catwalk, as the company eyes the rapid growth and gains to be made in China.

 This a story from our issue archives.
 It was originally published in May 2016 in our issue “Romance,” and has been lightly edited and updated.
 It can also be read in our book Meanwhile in China: 20 Stories of a Society in Transformation (titled China Dispatches in the international release and available from Amazon).
 Check out our online store for more magazine issues and books you can buy!